canonical/ubuntu-frame/docs/how-to/running-ubuntu-frame/on-your-device.md

 (run-ubuntu-frame-on-your-device)=

-# Run Ubuntu Frame on your Device
+# Run Ubuntu Frame on your device

 This is a quick reference for running Ubuntu Frame on a device.